Activation Oracles: Training and Evaluating LLMs as General-Purpose Activation Explainers: Training Details

 Qwen3-8B and Gemma-2-9B models were trained on a single H100 GPU.
 Llama-3.3-70B was trained on 4$\times$ H200 GPUs using Distributed Data Parallel (DDP) with bitsandbytes 8-bit quantization.
 For evaluation, we also run Llama-3.3-70B inference in 8-bit precision.
 Training times were approximately 10 H100-hours for Qwen3-8B, 12 H100-hours for Gemma-2-9B-IT, and 90 H200-hours for Llama-3.3-70B.

 We generate all activation vectors on the fly during training by temporarily disabling the LoRA adapter when running the target model forward pass.
-This avoids prohibitive storage costs for full sequences of activations.
+This avoids the storage costs for full sequences of activations.